JOIN LOGIN JOIN

 steel legion armageddon codex

 Armageddon is one of the most iconic settings in Warhammer 40,000.
-If Games Workshop decides to revisit it, they have the chance to create a campaign that brings back the magic of global player-driven events while setting up the next edition.
+Now that Games Workshop has decided to revisit it, they have the chance to create a campaign that brings back the magic of global player-driven events while setting up the next edition.

-It wouldn’t be easy.
-It wouldn’t be cheap.
-But if they get it right?
-It could be one of the most exciting moments in 40k’s modern history.
-Now, all that’s left to do is wait and see if GW is ready to go back to Warhammer 40k Armageddon.
+It wouldn’t be easy, and it wouldn’t be cheap.
+But if they get it right, it could be one of the most exciting moments in 40k’s modern history.
+Now, all that’s left to do is wait and see what details Games Workshop will reveal about the new 11th edition Armageddon Starter box next.

 Would you be excited to see Warhammer 40k Armageddon again?